 What People Are Saying

-Since its founding in 1997, the Indiana Wind Symphony has left audience members feeling much happier leaving the concert hall than when they arrived.
+Since its founding in 1997, the Indiana Wind Symphony has brought joy and inspiration to audiences, leaving concertgoers feeling more uplifted than when they arrived.

-We offer a mix of music, from compositions written 250+ years ago to modern works from just last week.
+We perform a wide-ranging mix of music, from timeless works written over 250 years ago to brand-new compositions premiered just last week.

-We offer serious music that will take patrons on journeys to far-off places, modern tunes that will have you dancing in your seat, songs from operas and Broadway musicals, and so much more.
+Our programs include serious pieces that transport listeners to far-off places, modern selections that will have you dancing in your seat, and favorites from opera and Broadway—plus so much more.

-Each year, the IWS performs a six-concert series at the Palladium in Carmel, along with performances in the Studio Theater and at locations around the state.
+Each year, the Indiana Wind Symphony presents a six-concert series at the Payne & Mencias Palladium in Carmel, with additional performances in the Studio Theater, both located at the Allied Solutions Center for the Performing Arts.
+The ensemble also plays at other venues around the state throughout the year.

-A wind symphony is part concert band, part wind ensemble.
+A wind symphony is a unique blend of concert band and wind ensemble.

 Music Director